Anthony Sablan Apuron: Sexual abuse allegations

-On June 7, 2016, Walter G. Denton, another former altar boy from Agat, said that Apuron had sexually him in April 1977 when he was age 13.
+On June 7, 2016, Walter G. Denton, another former altar boy from Agat, said that Apuron had sexually abused him in April 1977 when he was age 13.
 Denton told a radio interviewer that in 2015, he found out that Apuron had molested one of his cousins.
 Denton then sent a notarized letter describing his experiences to Archbishop Martin Krebs, apostolic delegate to the Pacific Islands, in August 2015.
 Krebs delivered the letter to the Holy See.
 A few months later, Bishop Thomas Olmsted assured Denton that the Holy See was investigating his charges.
 Denton heard nothing more from the Holy See before making his charges public in 2016.
 Denton's lawyer, David Lujan, stated that other alleged victims of Apuron had also been in touch with him.